Towards a grand narrative for the 21st century

 Today, as we stand on the brink of the Fourth Industrial Revolution — potentially the most far-reaching revolution of all — it is an opportune moment to reflect on the story of human progress and, through the process, reenvision the future through a grand narrative for the post-everything 21st century.

-The Trruster project is ultimately about realizing the promise of technology through a grand narrative that learns from the mistakes of the past and not only envisions a brighter future but also charts a way towards attaining it.
+The Trruster project is ultimately about realizing the promise of technology through a grand narrative that heeds the lessons of the past and not only envisions a brighter future but also charts a practical way towards attaining it.

 The story of human progress begins with the realization of the efficacy of cooperating for mutual benefit based on trust.
 Thus we see cooperation expanding vertically beyond the family unit and the clan to include villages of people.
 It then expanded to encompass cities, states and nations and now stands ready to span the whole world through the Internet, a global economic system and accelerating technological innovation.
 This expansion of cooperation is based on the idea of care for the other — “we first” — rather than the “me first” narrative.

-Along the way and because of the limited scope of what constituted the “we” at different times, we had wars, conflicts, subjugation, slavery and colonialism.
+Along the way and because of the limited scope of what constituted the “we” at different times, there were wars, conflicts, subjugation, slavery and colonialism.
 When the “we” expanded to include the colonized nations, colonialism ended.
 When the “we” expanded to include slaves, slavery ended.

 The second way to trace the “we first” narrative is horizontally as it expanded to include women’s rights, civil right, gay rights and the rights of ethnic minorities, and it continues to expand.
 Apart from the folly of “identity politics” — an attempt to divide the “we” for political gain — this has been a healthy expansion but less healthy has been the economic expansion.